Midhurst Common

 5. Turn left here to follow this path beneath the power lines and through some tall conifers.
 At the edge of the trees, where the vegetation turns to bracken and heather, you will hit a cross paths.
 Turn right here and take the rough path up the hill with the treeline to your right.
 This is a short scramble to the top over tree roots, but it is worth it.
 At the top, you will be rewarded with views and a couple of benches from which to enjoy them.

 6. With the bench to your right, continue on the little path as it soon passes another bench looking in the opposite direction.
 Descend down the other side of the hill and at a cross path with a single lone wooden post, turn left.
-Stay on this path as it soon begins to widen and then travels with the large power lines.
+Stay on this path as it soon begins to widen and then travels in line with the large power lines.
 Continue, and when you reach some boggy ground, use the little boardwalk.
 After this, look out for a pylon with with 8 yellow anchors where the path forks.

 7. Take the right hand fork and head back under trees.
 This path will lead directly back to the parking area.
+To find the Stables Coffee Bar, turn left out of the car park and walk a couple of minutes along the lane to Bepton villgae.

 Did you know?